jumishafeeq/Global-Superstore-Sales-Analysis/README.md

 ## Data Visualization

-Creating visualizations using Bar chart, Column chart, Pie chart, line chart, donut chart ect...
+Creating visualizations using Bar chart, Column chart, Pie chart, line chart, table, ect... create cards to display key metrics like total sale, total profit, average sales, total order, etc..
+Insert a Map to pinpoint customer locations insert slicers and tables for all the visualizations.
+Making these visualizations and creating an interactive sales report